sanjayc2/Machine_Translation_Encoder_Decoder/README.md

 # Future Improvements

 Need to add an evaluation metric (like BLEU score) to the code.
-Adding an attention mechanism (e.g. Luong et al) to the decoder will further improve the results.
+Adding an attention mechanism (e.g. multi-head attention using a scaled dot-product attention) to the decoder will further improve the results.
+The current state-of-the-art for NMT is the Transformer, which would need to be trained on a much larger dataset.